Why Sortition

 Advocate for the use of sortition in local government or organizations you are a part of so they get input from all types of people, not just those with the most motivation or time.
 This is a great way to familiarize people with the idea of sortition and to develop the expertise to attempt even more ambitious implementations.

 Work to convince activist groups that sortition is the fundamental reform that will make all other worthwhile reforms easier.
-Organize activists to demand issues be resolved with sortition.
 Politicians are more able to ignore calls for change when activists are divided on what solutions to try and those who benefit from the status quo are united in preventing change.
 If we collectively demand that decisions be made using sortition, it will increase the likelihood we get beneficial changes, it will give the resulting policies more legitimacy, and it will spread the word about how we should scale democracy.